ehrpg/qstar/docs/character.md

 > Speed measures the character's reflexes and hand-eye coordination.

-Speed adds a bonus to most weapon attacks and lets you act in a [Crisis](/#crisis) sooner.
+Speed adds a bonus to ranged weaopn attacks and lets you act in a [Crisis](/#crisis) sooner.

 ### Charisma